Welcome Home Fiona music video by Asha Lightbearer

-CSA, or Child Sexual Abuse, is probably the most silenced and personally violating crime on the planet.
+CSA, or Child Sexual Abuse, is probably the most silenced and personally invasive crimes on the planet.
 The perpetrators come in all shapes and sizes from all backgrounds and statuses.
-Some are reputable and well-liked, respected and trusted in their family and community and some are quiet and keep to themselves.
-The point is you really don’t know who could be one in your circles of friends and family.
+Some sexual abusers are reputable, well-liked, respected, and trusted in their family and community.
+And some are quiet and keep to themselves.
+It can be very difficult to identify one even amongst your own circles of friends and family.

 Are you a victim of CSA or any other type of sexual abuse?
 If so, you don’t have to own shame that isn’t yours or guilt that you may have chosen to take on.
 The shame and guilt belong to the other person, not you.

 If you are not a victim, there’s a 99% chance you know one.
-I found out 35 years after the fact that a close family member was sexually molested by someone I knew and loved.
+I found out 35 years after the fact that a close family member of mine was sexually molested by someone I knew and loved.
 That’s a hard truth that many friends and family of survivors have to digest sometimes.
-I almost couldn’t handle it but I had to – because she suffered through it and I had to be supportive, not a wreck.
+I almost couldn’t handle it!
+But I had to if I was going to be able to support her, regardless of my own thoughts and feelings of trying to deal with such shocking information.
+She is the one who suffered through it so I couldn’t be an emotional train wreck myself.

 It is difficult for everyone who learns something so heinous, but of course, it’s nothing compared to what the victim suffered through back then, or the emotional damage they might still be carrying around with them today.